Maxattax97/miscellaneous/notes/truss-arch.md

  - UFW
  - A custom DNS with DNSSEC, DNSCrypt, etc.
  - Background OpenVPN tunnel?
+ - Stretch: Prevent rubber hose attacks via hidden volumes
  - Stretch: SELinux
     - If not this, then AppArmor?
- - Stretch: Buy a Radeon graphics card to use FLOSS drivers
+ - Stretch: Buy a Radeon graphics card to use FLOSS drivers (AMD Radeon VII)

 # Aesthetic
  - Solarized Dark theme throughout, with hints of Solarized Light where needed (e.g. Firefox?)